ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABC

 \subsection{Measuring discrepancy}

-In ABC we forward simulate from the model, $p(x|\theta)$, producing a synthetic dataset $\datasim$ for a given parameter value $\theta$, and measure the closeness between $\datasim$ and $\dataObs$ using a pre-defined discrepancy function $\distance(\datasim,\dataObs)$.
+In the simplest ABC implementation we forward simulate from the model, $p(\data \mid \theta)$, producing a synthetic dataset $\datasim$ for a given parameter value $\theta$, and measure the closeness between $\datasim$ and $\dataObs$ using a pre-defined discrepancy function $\distance(\datasim,\dataObs)$.
 Based on this discrepancy measure, ABC accepts the parameter value $\theta$ when $\distance(\datasim,\dataObs)$ is less than a pre-specified threshold value $\epsilon$.
-A review of different methods based on discrepancy can be found in \cite{Marin_2012} and \cite{Lintusaari_2016}.
-In ABCpy, we implement widely used and advanced variants of the basic ABC procedure described above, namely: population Monte Carlo ABC (PMCABC) \citep{Beaumont2010, Toni_2009}, sequential Monte Carlo ABC (ABC-SMC) \citep{del2012adaptive}, replenishment sequential Monte Carlo ABC (RSMC-ABC) \citep{drovandi2011estimation}, adaptive population Monte Carlo ABC (APMC-ABC) \citep{lenormand2013adaptive}, ABC with subset simulation (ABCsubsim) \citep{Chiachio_2014}, and simulated annealing ABC (SABC) \citep{Albert_2015}.
-ABCpy also includes a parallelized version of a random forest ensemble model selection algorithm \citep{Pudlo_2015}.
-As our main goal here is to explain the idea of ABC algorithms and how to parallelize them, we will focus on the simplest algorithm PMCABC.
-A description of the PMCABC is provided in Algorithm~\ref{alg:PMCABC}.
+This simple algorithm will be referred to as rejection ABC (RejectionABC).
+A review of different methods based on discrepancy can be found in \cite{Marin_2012} and \cite{Lintusaari_2016}; {in Section~\ref{sec:ABCpy_alg}, we briefly describe those which we implement in \pkg{ABCpy}. }

 To implement any ABC sampling scheme, we need to define how to measure the discrepancy between $\datasim$ and $\dataObs$.
-As the dataset can be of varied type and complexity (e.g., high-dimensional time-series or network data), in practice discrepancies are measured using informative summary statistics extracted from the dataset.
+As the dataset can be of varied type and complexity (e.g.,~high-dimensional time-series or network data), in practice discrepancies are measured using informative summary statistics extracted from the dataset.
 We therefore need to define two functions: one for computing the summary statistics from the dataset, and one for measuring the discrepancy between them.
 From now on, we will denote these two functions as $statistics$ and $distance$, which need to be defined by the user and are problem specific.
-If the user want to define distance directly between $\datasim$ and $\dataObs$, rather than the summaries extracted from them, they can do so by defining the Identity summary statistics (produces the full dataset as a single summary) as their $statistics$ function.